mbforbes/website-3/posts/blog/2022-08-28-infrastructure.md

 What I did was make a custom "shortcode" that vomits out the HTML to arrange images into rows and columns.

 This is best shown.
-So for example, if I write the following:
+So for example, if I write the following:^[Actually deprecated already.
+I'm now on a `img2` macro, which is used below to actually spit out the images.]

 ```json
 {{ "{%" | e }} img [